James Redpath: Boston Lyceum Bureau

 In 1868, Redpath started one of the first professional lecturing bureaus in the country, the Boston Lyceum Bureau.
 Later known as the Redpath Bureau, it supplied speakers and performers for lyceums all across the country.
-It represented figures such as Mark Twain, Julia Ward Howe, Charles Sumner, Ralph Waldo Emerson, Wendell Phillips, Henry Ward Beecher, Susan B. Anthony, Lew Wallace, and Frederick Douglass.
+It represented figures such as Mark Twain, Julia Ward Howe, Charles Sumner, Ralph Waldo Emerson, Wendell Phillips, Henry Ward Beecher, Susan B. Anthony, Nella Brown Pond, Lew Wallace, and Frederick Douglass.
 The Redpath Bureau became the most prominent and successful agency of its kind.
 Leland Powers, a faculty at the Bureau, established his own school after Redpath left.

 Redpath sold his interest in the Bureau in 1875 and lived alternately in Washington, D.C., and New York, when not traveling.
 At the end of the decade, his health declined but, in 1880–81, he reported on famine and the land war in western Ireland.
 Redpath was deeply affected by the extreme poverty of much of rural Ireland and he convinced his friend and fellow-abolitionist David Ross Locke to support Irish nationalism by taking him up the Galtee Mountains to show him the condition of smallholding mountain tenants.
 Redpath became an outspoken advocate of the cause of the Land League and Charles Stewart Parnell; pro-landlord commentators accused him of incitement to murder.
 Upon his return to the United States, he lectured on the lyceum circuit, wrote newspaper articles, and published Talks about Ireland and Redpath's Weekly, both devoted to Irish causes.

 Redpath became editor of the North American Review in 1886.
 He died in 1891, shortly after being run over by a horse-drawn trolley in New York.